3EHOH/pricetime/README.md

 <b>Known Issues</b>
 - Although the metrics endpoint is in place, and several metrices are registered, I have so far been unable to get Metrics actually   reporting.
-- Although the json/xml query parameter is not the proper way to toggle, I was unable to use the http4s library's headers object to actually return any request headers
+- Although the json/xml query parameter is not the proper way to toggle, I have so far been unable to get http4s library's headers object to actually return request headers, and I felt compelled to meet the `JSON & XML` requirement in some fashion.

-<b>Successes</b>
+<b>Code coverage</b>
-- 17 tests are in place and passing
+- 17 unite and integration tests are in place and passing

 <b>To Do</b>
 - Remove redundant / unnecessary packages